 The flexible screen of the Huawei phone is held in place by magnets.
 The folding mechanism also looks very solid and ingenious.
-The device has two hinges, which are mounted on either side of the housing.
+The device has two hinges mounted on either side of the housing.
 When folded out, the shape of the hinge provides additional support for the flexible display.
 When folded, it curls nicely around the housing.
-Because the flexible screen can be folded at two points, there are also multiple user options.
+Because the flexible screen can be folded at two points, multiple user options exist.

 Fully expanded you have a large tablet at your disposal.
 But the possibilities of this Huawei foldable phone go beyond ‘just’ a phone and tablet mode.
 For example, the patent refers to a so-called desk-stand mode.
 If the user only folds one part of the screen, the device can be used as a desk stand or laptop.
 The user interface will adjust as the user has folded the device.